 - A diaphragm does not offer protection against STIs

-- Use of diaphragm can cause vaginal irritation which increases the risk of STI
+- Use of the diaphragm can cause vaginal irritation which increases the risk of STI

 - It is not as effective in preventing pregnancy as compared to other birth control methods